qdrant/landing_page/qdrant-landing/content/articles/hybrid-search-with-meilisearch.md

 ![The results of all the experiments conducted on WANDS dataset](/articles_data/hybrid-search-with-meilisearch/experiment-results.png)

-All the relevancy-dependent metric values are skewed just because there is no native score returned by Meilisearch, which had to be faked.
-Still, metrics like *Precision@N*, *Recall@N* or *MRR* show which setup to use if we care more about the overall quality or rank the first relevant item will get.
 Overall, combining both full-text and semantic search with an additional reranking step seems to be a good idea, as we are able to benefit the advantages of both methods.

 It's worth mentioning that with the 3rd experiment, with cross-encoder reranking, Qdrant retrieved about 59.19% of the relevant items on average, while Meilisearch fetched 53.08%.
 Those numbers don't sum up to 100%, because some items